mkj-gram/rover-android/auth/v1/README.md

 Scopes describe the high level access a token has.
 This access is mostly resourced based. i.e the token "abc" has access to create events / read inbox / load experiences

+### Gateway Clients

+The gateways must have a way to take a token from the request header and authenticate it.
+They need the following information once the request is authenticated: the Account and or User.
+Once the gateways know who is accessing the api they then need to have the ability to ask if the current Account or User have access to a particular resource.
+In the Rest Gateway each route will describe the resources it is trying to access.
+It will then ask the Auth service if its allowed to make the grpc calls to the backend servers.
+The Graphql Gateway will follow the same design as the Rest Gateway.
+For each query type it will have an associated resource.
+The service must be able to handle a single resource authorization lookup or multiple in one call